 Outdoor Test Facility and Related Facilities

-Outdoor Test Facility (OTF) researchers in the National Center for Photovoltaics (NCPV) study and evaluate advanced or emerging photovoltaic (PV) technologies under simulated, accelerated indoor and outdoor, and prevailing outdoor conditions.
+Outdoor Test Facility (OTF) researchers study advanced and emerging photovoltaic (PV) technologies under simulated, accelerated indoor and outdoor, and prevailing outdoor conditions.

-One of the major roles of researchers at the OTF is to work with industry to develop uniform and consensus standards and codes for testing PV devices.
-Researchers also calibrate primary reference cells for in-house use and for use by other national laboratories, calibration and testing labs, and PV manufacturers.
+Researchers at the OTF work with industry to develop uniform and consensus standards and codes for testing PV devices.
+Researchers also calibrate primary reference cells for in-house use and use by other national laboratories, calibration and testing labs, and PV manufacturers.

-We use an assortment of indoor equipment—described below—to test modules and systems under simulated and accelerated conditions, as well as to perform module packaging R&D. Our equipment is housed in several laboratories in buildings across NREL, including the OTF, Field Test Laboratory Building (FTLB), and the Solar Energy Research Facility (SERF).
+We use an assortment of indoor equipment, described below, to test modules and systems under simulated and accelerated conditions as well as to perform module packaging R&D. Our equipment is housed in several laboratories in buildings across NREL, including the OTF, the Field Test Laboratory Building (FTLB), and the Solar Energy Research Facility (SERF).

 High-Bay Accelerated Testing Laboratory (OTF)

 The OTF High-Bay Laboratory houses the OTF accelerated testing equipment, which can be used to weather PV modules in environments with controlled temperature, ultraviolet (UV) exposure, and relative humidity.